-Abstract: Optimizations that are able to rely on the presence of canonical properties of the program under optimization can be written to be more robust and efficient than an equivalent but generalized optimization which also handles non-canonical programs.
-If a canonical property is required but broken earlier in an earlier optimization, it must be rebuilt –- often from scratch.
-This additional necessary work can be intractable when many optimizations are applied over large programs.
-This dissertation introduces a methodology for constructing optimizations so that the program remains in an always-canonical form as the program is mutated, making only local changes to restore broken properties.
+Program transformations that are able to rely on the presence of canonical properties of the program undergoing optimization can be written to be more robust and efficient than an equivalent but generalized transformation that also handles non-canonical programs.
+If a canonical property is required but broken earlier in an earlier transformation, it must be rebuilt (often from scratch).
+This additional work can be a dominating factor in compilation time when many transformations are applied over large programs.
+This dissertation introduces a methodology for constructing program transformations so that the program remains in an always-canonical form as the program is mutated, making only local changes to restore broken properties.

 Charon: The Design of a Limiting Microservice

 Charon is a service designed to increase the stability of a distributed system by preventing the overcommitment of limited resources during extreme load.
 The service monitors the access history of resources and is used as a central authority which either grants or denies requests for resource acquisition and use.
 This paper describes the architecture and feature set of Charon, as well as the rationale behind design decisions.